amrutprabhu/amrutprabhu.github.io/_posts/2021-04-28-apache-airflow-2-0-practical-jump-start.md

 ![AirFlow DAG](/assets/img/airflow/dag.png)

-You can schedule the workflow execution based on the schedule you provide, which is based on the Unix cron schedule format.
+The workflow execution is based on the schedule you provide, which is as per Unix cron schedule format.
 Once you create python scripts and place them in the dags folder of Airflow, Airflow will automatically create the workflow for you.

 How difficult are the python scripts?